Google’s reach may extend across the world but, for some local searches, we need a trusted solution in our own neighborhood (and quickly)!

 That’s why they should be excited for Google’s newest search offering – Local Service Ads:

-Google’s Local Service Ads cater to specific industries, such as locksmiths, plumbers, garage door professionals, electricians, and HVAC services.
+Google’s Local Service Ads are a great supplement to the local SEO strategy for specific industries such as locksmiths, plumbers, garage door professionals, electricians, and HVAC services.

-When a searcher enters a query, they may see several trusted professionals in their area positioned right above the traditional paid search ads; these new ads show a business number, hours, ratings, and reviews.
+When a searcher enters a local search query (such as the one below), they may see several trusted professionals in their area positioned right above the traditional paid search ads; these new ads show a business number, hours, ratings, and reviews.

 Google’s Local Service Ads go one step further to ensure they’re connecting searchers to the right advertiser.